Helsinki-NLP/CarbonFootprint/README.md

 # CarbonFootprint
-Repository for the EMNLP 2026 paper:  Is Knowledge Distillation Actually Greener?
-A Case Study in Machine Translation
+Repository for the EMNLP 2026 paper:  _Is Knowledge Distillation Actually Greener?
+A Case Study in Machine Translation_

+[Under Construction]